Tom Cable: Oakland / Las Vegas Raiders

 Three days later on January 13, 2018, Cable returned to Oakland as the offensive line coach in returning Raider head coach Jon Gruden's new staff.

+In 2019, the Raiders finished eighth in sacks allowed with 29 and then 10th in sacks allowed in 2020 with 28.
+After allowing 40 sacks in 2021, Cable was fired by the team.

 Allegations of violence

 On August 17, 2009, ESPN reported that Cable was accused of punching assistant coach Randy Hanson in the face and fracturing his jaw.
 The incident allegedly took place on August 5 during the Raiders' training camp, held in Napa.
 On October 22, 2009, the Napa district attorney announced that no charges would be filed against Cable.
 Hanson later filed a civil suit against Cable and the Raiders, citing assault, battery and intentional infliction of emotional distress.
 The matter was settled in arbitration.

 On November 1, 2009, the ESPN show Outside the Lines reported that Cable was accused of physical abuse against two ex-wives and an ex-girlfriend.
 One of the accusers filed a civil suit against Cable, which was later settled.

-Glenda Cable released this statement "I have known Tom Cable for more than 20 years, including 17 years of marriage," Glenda Cable said in the statement.
-"Throughout the time I have known him, Tom has never been violent to me or our children.
+Cable's wife, Glenda, released a statement: "I have known Tom Cable for more than 20 years, including 17 years of marriage.
+Throughout the time I have known him, Tom has never been violent to me or our children.
 I chose not to speak to the media before now to protect my privacy and that of my children.
 However, I am very troubled by what is being claimed by others and I felt compelled to speak out about my own lengthy experience with Tom."

 Oakland Raiders owner Al Davis specifically called attention to the allegations of violence against women and the altercation with Hanson as contributing to his decision to fire Cable.
 In addition, Davis fined Cable $120,000.

 Personal life

-Cable is married with five children.
+As of 2017, Cable is married with five children.
 He dropped over 138 pounds of weight while a Seahawks coach due to what he termed clean eating.